 Frequently Asked Questions

 What do I do if there are any complications with my dental implants?

 With a success rate of 98 percent, dental implant complications are rare.
 If something goes wrong with your dental implants or you’re experiencing severe discomfort, call your implant dentist right away.

 Don’t attempt to fix the problem yourself, as this can result in permanent damage and set your treatment back.
 Your implant dentist will make sure you get the care you need as soon as possible.

 How long will my dental implants take to heal?

 The dental implant process usually takes around two to nine months, depending on your specific treatment plan.
-Typically, most patients need to wait three to six months after their implant surgery for their jaw to fully heal.
+Most patients should wait three to six months post-surgery for complete jaw healing.
 Patients who need supplemental procedures or who are receiving multiple implants at the same time may require additional time for the healing process.

 What can I eat after the dental implant procedure?

 After implant placement, stick to soft, easy-to-eat foods to ensure a smooth recovery.
 For the initial two weeks post-procedure, steer clear of crunchy, tough, chewy, acidic, spicy, and sticky foods, as they can impede your healing process.
 Some foods we recommend for after your surgery are:

 - Cold soups